2025 Asian SEEG Course

 Regional University Hospital of Nancy

-2025 ASIA SEEG - THE COURSE
+2025 ASIAN SEEG COURSE

 SEEG | The Course | FAQ

-A special THANK YOU to DIXI Medical for helping to off-set the $2,500 course registration costs for all participants.
+A special THANK YOU to DIXI medical for helping to off-set the $2,500 course registration costs for all participants.
 Attendees are responsible for travel and accommodation costs.

 Participants will receive a certificate of completion for participating in the SEEG course.
 CME credits are not offered for this course.